 Andrew’s clientele is as diverse as it is impressive.
-He has mastered dozens of #1, Grammy winning, and gold and platinum projects by artists including: The Rolling Stones, The White Stripes, Kings of Leon, Mariah Carey, Elton John, Kenny Chesney, Eric Church, Little Big Town, Keith Urban, Lady Antebellum, Casting Crowns, Ricky Skaggs and Willie Nelson.
-In addition to his mastering work for CD and digital download release, Andrew works extensively on stereo and surround sound projects for DVD, Blu-Ray and Broadcast.
+He has mastered dozens of #1, Grammy winning, and gold and platinum projects by artists including: The Rolling Stones, The White Stripes, Kings of Leon, Mariah Carey, Elton John, Kenny Chesney, Eric Church, Luke Combs, Blake Shelton, Dan + Shay, Sam Hunt, Lady Antebellum, Little Big Town, Casting Crowns, Ricky Skaggs and Willie Nelson.

 Throughout his career, Andrew has been fortunate enough to collaborate with some of the most talented artists, producers and engineers in the world.
 Over the last decade, Andrew has mastered more hit country albums and songs than any other mastering engineer.
 He has mastered about half of the top 10 country songs for over 5 consecutive years!
 Some recent chart and award success for his work include: